This article was published in January 2016.

-I’m 47 now, and two years ago, at 45, things got much worse.
+I’m 52 now, and 7 years ago, at 45, things worsened.
 I began to feel my knees at the beginning of training sessions.
 Nothing too terrible, and for a time I wore neoprene knee sleeves to help them get warmed up.

 I might not be unusual for someone my age, who’s also lived an active life.
 As well, I’m not sure my training over the years has made things worse.

 Anecdotally, I know men my age who’ve been sedentary their entire lives and also have arthritic knees.
 I also know men my age who have been lifelong mountain professionals or career tactical athletes and move pain-free.

 Interestingly, I’ve done a bazillion push ups and bench presses and pull ups and other upper body exercises over the years and my shoulders aren’t arthritic at all.
 Just my knees.